 As disclosed in the preprint/open peer-review settings when authors submit their paper, preprints cannot be "unpublished".
 "Publication" means to "make public", and once something is public on the Internet, we cannot go back in time and undo the publication.

 Preprints (including submitted manuscripts) will remain on JMIR Preprints in perpetuity and will link to the version of record (VoR) when and if the paper is published formally in a peer-reviewed journal that uses Crossref.

-In exceptional cases (e.g. clearly wrong information that constitute a public health concern) we can add a new cover page to a preprint PDF that contains an explanation from the authors explaining why the preprint was withdrawn (explaining substantial errors that would render the preprint unpublishable).
+In the first case, we will add a new cover page to a preprint PDF that contains an explanation from the authors explaining why the preprint was withdrawn (explaining substantial errors that would render the preprint unpublishable).
 The originally submitted preprint will still be part of the PDF, but the withdrawal explanation will be on the first page.
 Vague explanations such as "we are doing additional experiments / analyses to confirm our findings" will not be accepted.